 Preparing stainless steel and coated metals for printing

 Stainless steel should never be painted unless it has first been abraded with a galvanized metal-etching primer.
-The Natron M87 UV inkjet primer does just that.
+The Natron M87 adhesion promoter for metal does just that.
 It prepares the surface of the metal, which allows digital UV inkjet ink to adhere onto the metal surface.
 No other type of primer will promote adequate adhesion.
 Never paint over an un-primed stainless-steel surface, or the finish will chip and peel soon after application.

 As a result, Boston Industrial Solutions, developed the Natron™ M87 Stainless steel and metal primer.